testify-project/semantic-testing.github.io/_posts/2000-01-09-experience-test.md

 **Strategies**

-* Assert there is a mechanism for the client to provide feedback
+* Assert communication between the client and your teams
-* Assert client feedback is actionable
 * Assert interaction between the client and your teams
+* Assert that the client is solicited for feedback
+* Assert that client feedback is actionable
-* Assert the client is aware of new features and functionality
+* Assert that the client is informed of new features and functionality
-* Assert that the client is aware of your corporate mission, vision, and values
+* Assert that the client is informed of your mission, vision, and values

 **Tactics**

 * Utilize UI/UX experts
+* Utilize human-centered design
 * Utilize survey tools
 * Utilize focus groups
 * Utilize usability tests